Which issues keep you from getting your real estate license?

 The main benefit of becoming a broker is that it enables you to become fully independent in the industry.
 With your own broker’s license, you no longer must work under another brokerage.
 Learning more about state requirements to obtain a broker’s license will help you determine if it’s a good fit and if now is the right time to move forward.

-You must have 3 active years in real estate sales to qualify
+You must have 5 active years in real estate sales to qualify

-To qualify for a broker’s license, you must have three years of active service in real estate sales.
-These years of service must have occurred within five years prior to applying for a broker’s license.
+To qualify for a broker’s license, you must have five years of active service in real estate sales.
+These years of service must have occurred within seven years prior to applying for a broker’s license.
 By fulfilling this requirement, you demonstrate that you have had the real-world experience necessary to work independently as a broker, as well as to lead other agents who might sign on to work under you.

 A total of 150 hours of pre-license education is necessary